Inverse Optimal Control from Incomplete Trajectory Observations: Abstract

 \section{Abstract}

-In this article, we consider the inverse optimal control problem given incomplete observations of an optimal trajectory.
-We hypothesize that the cost function is constructed as a weighted sum of relevant features (or basis functions).
-We handle the problem by proposing the recovery matrix, which establishes a relationship between available observations of the trajectory and weights of given candidate features.
-The rank of the recovery matrix indicates whether a subset of relevant features can be found among the candidate features and the corresponding weights can be recovered.
-Additional observations tend to increase the rank of the recovery matrix, thus enabling cost function recovery.
-We also show that the recovery matrix can be computed iteratively.
-Based on the recovery matrix, a methodology for using incomplete observations of the trajectory to recover the weights of specified features is established, and an efficient algorithm for recovering the feature weights by finding the minimal required observations is developed.
-We apply the proposed algorithm to learning the cost function of a simulated robot manipulator conducting free-space motions.
-The results demonstrate the stable, accurate and robust performance of the proposed approach compared to state of the art techniques.
+This article develops a methodology that enables learning an objective function of an optimal control system from incomplete trajectory observations.
+The objective function is assumed to be a weighted sum of features (or basis functions) with unknown weights, and the observed data is a segment of a trajectory of system states and inputs.
+The proposed technique introduces the concept of the recovery matrix to establish the relationship between any available segment of the trajectory and the weights of given candidate features.
+The rank of the recovery matrix indicates whether a subset of relevant features can be found among the candidate features and the corresponding weights can be learned from the segment data.
+The recovery matrix can be obtained iteratively and its rank non-decreasing property shows that additional observations may contribute to the objective learning.
+Based on the recovery matrix, a method for using incomplete trajectory observations to learn the weights of selected features is established, and an incremental inverse optimal control algorithm is developed by automatically finding the minimal required observation.
+The effectiveness of the proposed method is demonstrated on a linear quadratic regulator system and a simulated robot manipulator.